 • Hosting an online recovery meeting.
 The Recovery Village Baptist Health offers a place for hosting online recovery meetings that can be accessed at any time.

 • Expressing Recovery Support on Social Media.
 Simply posting positive recovery messages or sharing educational posts about recovery on your social media accounts can help raise awareness to the recovery movement.
-You can also use Recovery Month hashtags like #RecoveryMonth2020 and #NRM2020.

 South Florida Recovery Resources